Simple and delicious pizza dough to make Pizza Day more enjoyable.

 One important factor when making any dough is flour.
-Choosing the right brand and one that you are comfortable with is the key.
+Choosing the right brand and one you are comfortable with is the key.
 Although the recipe states that regular all-purpose flour or bread flour can be used, I prefer making it with bread flour because of its texture and taste.
 I find bread flour to be tastier than all-purpose flour.
 This is not an advertisement, but my preferred brand is King Arthur.
-It is a little bit pricey, but I believe in choosing a safe and familiar name.
+It is a bit pricey, but I believe in choosing a safe and familiar name.

 What made it even simpler for me is I gave each child its plastic placemat.
 The placemats I bought were multi-functional.
 They can be used for rolling out the dough and are plain and colorful.
 Nothing boring for the kids!
-Each kid also had their rolling pin, and with the help of their mommies, they created their pizza masterpiece.
+Each kid also had a rolling pin, and with the help of their mommies, they created their pizza masterpiece.

 The Sauce for the Pizza